Aug. 8, 2026

 On 5 February 1973, a U.S. Air Force EC-47Q aircraft, call sign Baron 52, was shot down over southern Laos during an intelligence collection mission.
 Four members of the back-end crew — Sgt.
 Dale Brandenburg, Sgt.
 Peter R. Cressman, Sgt.
 Joseph A. Matejov, and SSgt.
 Todd M. Melton — remain (un)accounted for.

-In 1995, the crew was declared killed in action and officially “resolved.”
+In 1995, all eight crew members were declared “Accounted For” and officially “resolved.”
 A subsequent review by DPAA in 2016 upheld that determination.
 However, significant new primary evidence has emerged since that time that was not available during prior assessments.

 This reassessment presents new Vietnamese primary sources from veterans of the PAVN 471st Division, along with detailed analysis of declassified U.S. Signals Intelligence (SIGINT).
 These sources indicate that the reported movement of four U.S. personnel occurred within the area of responsibility of Binh Tram 35, a logistical unit subordinate to the 471st Division along Route 128 — a location and operational context not fully examined in earlier reviews.